mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-6-1-Introduction.md_toc.md

             study](#third-spaces-and-the-context-of-this-study)
         -   [Game making as a fund of
             knowledge](#game-making-as-a-fund-of-knowledge)
-            -   [Play circles and MOE as a third space](#play-circles-and-moe-as-a-third-space)
         -   [Work in non-formal settings drawing on home interests](#work-in-non-formal-settings-drawing-on-home-interests)
         -   [Mozilla - Teach the Web as context and community](#mozilla---teach-the-web-as-context-and-community)
         -   [Authentic web technology & Code
             playgrounds](#authentic-web-technology-code-playgrounds)
-            -   [Code playgrounds - TOO SPECIFIC?
-MOVE OR SUMMARISE AND MERGE UP](#code-playgrounds---too-specific-move-or-summarise-and-merge-up)
     -   [Review of relevant barriers to participating in coding practices emerging in the literature](#review-of-relevant-barriers-to-participating-in-coding-practices-emerging-in-the-literature)